wp-plugins/aw-yearly-category-archives/readme.txt

 To install the plugin follow these instructions:

 1. Download the plugin and unzip it.
-2. Upload the folder aw_yearly_category_archives to your /wp-content/plugins/ folder.
+2. Upload the folder aw_yearly_category_archives to your /wp-content/plugins/ directory.
 3. Activate the plugin from your WordPress admin panel.
 4. Installation finished.